george-avn/tdb-internal-docs/README.md

-## Setting up a development inviroment
+## Setting up a development environment

 This documentation is built with `mkdocs` and `mkdocs-material`, both of which require `python`.